pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

 ```
 The push function will add a new todo to Firebase, generate a key for it, and return that key through the ```.key``` property.

-Now generate a new page using the ionic cli.
+Now, generate a new page using this Ionic shell command.
 ```$ ionic g page new-todo```

-You should have three new files new-todo.html, new-todo.ts, and new-todo.scss.
-Open the new-todo.ts file first, and add our data service.
+You should have three new files:  `new-todo.ts`, `new-todo.html`, and `new-todo.scss`.
+Open the `new-todo.ts` file first, and add our data service.
 ```
 import {Component} from '@angular/core';
 import {NavController} from 'ionic-angular';